Vancouver City (provincial electoral district): Political geography and history

 Vancouver City was a multi seat district, electing from two to six MLAs, before being dismantled in 1928.

 Each voter could cast as many votes as there were seats to fill in the district.

 In most of the elections from 1903, when party labels were first used formally, to 1920, the Block Voting system in use meant that one party took all of the city's seats.
 But in most cases, that one party took less than half the votes.

 From 1903 to 1912, the Conservative party took all of the Vancouver City seats each time, with the most popular Conservative candidate taking less than 11 percent of votes cast.
+(This shows the "windshield wiper" effect of block voting.)

 In 1916 and 1920, the Liberal party took five of Vancouver City's six seats, with a Conservatives taking one seat.

 In 1924, the Liberal party took five of Vancouver City's six seats, with a "Provincial Party" candidate taking one seat.

 In 1928, the Conservative party took all six of Vancouver City's seats.

 Following the 1928 election, Vancouver City was converted into four new districts, electing a total of 9 MLAs.